 Please be aware that standard appointments are scheduled for 15 minutes – this is enough time for only one issue to be properly discussed within this time limit.
 Longer (double) appointments can be made for multiple or complex issues including:

-Please refrain from requesting that another member of your family be seen as well in the same appointment when you have not booked the time.
+Please refrain from requesting that another member of your family be seen during your appointment, if they do not also have an appointment.

 We ask that you arrive a few minutes early for your appointment.
 This allows you time to find a park and check in at the front desk.

-Additional appointments may become available each morning for the day.
+Additional appointments for the day become available each morning.
 Phone lines open from 7:45am weekdays and 8:30am Saturdays.

-You can get health advice 24 hours a day via Health Direct, a Government funded resource.
-You can call and speak to a Registered Nurse on 1800 022 222, or visit their website for symptom checker and other resources. https://www.healthdirect.gov.au/
+You can get health advice 24 hours a day via Health Direct, a Government-funded resource.
+You can call and speak to a Registered Nurse on 1800 022 222, or visit their website for a symptom checker and other resources. https://www.healthdirect.gov.au/

 When the Practice is closed, our phone number diverts to an after hours locum service.